hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04_data_organization.md

 ### Obtaining data

-Let's populate the `rnaseq/` project with our example RNA-seq FASTQ data.
+Let's populate the `rnaseq/` project with some data.
 The FASTQ files are located on the O2 cluster in the `/n/groups` space.
 Copy them over from the path shown below, into your `raw_data` directory:

 ```bash
 $ cp /n/groups/hbctraining/unix_lesson/raw_fastq/*.fq ~/rnaseq/raw_data/